-Fry Meadow Guard Station offers the peaceful solitude of a remote nature-lovers paradise just south of the Wenaha-Tucannon Wilderness and west of the Grande Ronde Wild and Scenic River.
+Fry Meadows Guard Station offers the peaceful solitude of a remote nature-lover’s paradise just south of the Wenaha-Tucannon Wilderness and west of the Grande Ronde Wild and Scenic River.
 The surrounding area is steeped with native history and culture as it was once home to the Nez Perce, Umatilla, Walla Walla and Cayuse Indians.

 This site was originally established as a ranger station before 1908, part of the former Wenaha National Forest.
 The existing cabin was constructed in 1935 by the Civilian Conservation Corps and was used as a remote guard station until about 1980.
-The two-room cabin provides a pleasant escape for up to four guests.
+The two-room cabin provides a pleasant escape for up to six guests.
 Additional guests may pitch a tent in the yard.
+Pets are welcome but must be leashed and outside

 Tucked beneath the shady canopy of towering spruce and fir, the guard station sits at the edge of an expansive meadow of grasses and wildflowers, such as lupine, larkspur, monkey flower and orchid.